mynormh/catch-of-the-day/lesson.md

   - If you want to pass any prop other than a string you have to use curly brackets.
   - In DevTools, just like $0 helps reference the selected element for Reacth $r helps reference the selected component.
   - In Stateless Functional Components you can destructure the argument `props` into each individual prop, this way you can reference each variable directly.
+  - In React if you put a `value=""` in a `<input/>` it will throw a warning, because values of inputs always need to be attached to state.
+So if you need text in an input you use the property `defaultValue`.